 One fateful day, he had an epiphany.

 He realized that he didn’t have to apologize for his likes and dislikes and that he was only hurting himself by denying his true passions.
 This enabled him to no longer fear the stigma of dating “outside his race.”

 Luckily for me, he took the plunge and never looked back.

 Many people are where my husband was, afraid to rock the proverbial boat, even coming up with handy barriers, like cultural differences.

 In the modern age, more and more blacks and minorities are starting to embrace the pervasive culture that they were born into.
 Boundaries that were once in place are breaking down.
-Example, many of my white boyfriends were surprised to learn I enjoyed sci fi, listened to rock music and could quote Nietzsche.
+For instance, many of my white ex-boyfriends were surprised to learn I enjoy sci-fi, listen to rock music and quote Nietzsche.

 Why the surprise?
 I am the product of the land in which I grew up.
-A dark skinned person who is raised in China would adopt the ways of the Chinese.
-Skin color wouldn’t dictate whether or not the person would speak the language or assume the customs-education would.
+A dark skinned person raised in China would adopt the ways of the Chinese.
+Skin color wouldn’t dictate whether or not a person spoke a certain language or dictate interests.

-Simply put, interracial dating is about choices, the choice to be attracted to a person for any number of reasons, to like what one likes, without apology.
-The world will soon catch up to this idea, in the interim, me, my hubby and those like us will continue to move forward.
+Simply put, interracial dating is about choices, the choice to be attracted to a person for any number of reasons, without apology.
+The world will soon catch up to this idea, in the interim, my hubby and those like us will continue to move forward in dignity and love.